-Visual assessment that the on-site storage of waste is in accordance with the ECM (and CEMP and sub-plans)

-- Visual assessment that the segregation of waste in accordance with the ECM (and CEMP and sub-plans) - Visual assessment that the records of disposal have been collected and stored in the appropriate location - Discussion with the Site Foreman to confirm the reuse and recycling principals had been adopted where practicable in the preceding week.
+- Visual assessments that the on-site storage of waste is in accordance with the ECM (and CEMP and sub-plans) - Visual assessments that the segregation of waste in accordance with the ECM (and CEMP and sub-plans) - Visual assessments that the records of disposal have been collected and stored in the appropriate location - Discussions with Site Foreman/Supervisors to confirm the reuse and recycling principals had been adopted where practicable in the preceding week.

-The weekly waste inspection will be documented on the GALC Environment Inspection Form (Attachment 7 of the CEMP).
-Results of the weekly waste inspection, including distribution and potential non-conformances, will be dealt with as per the Weekly Environmental Inspection as outlined in the CEMP.

-The ER will undertake inspections as required.
-The regularity will be based on project environmental risk and contractor performance.
+The waste inspection will be documented on the GLC Environment Inspection Form (Attachment 7 of the CEMP).
+Results of the waste inspection, including distribution and potential non-compliances, will be dealt with as per the Environmental Inspection as outlined in the CEMP.
+Site inspections with the ER and Sydney Metro representatives, will be undertaken at a frequency that represents the projects environmental risk and contractor performance.
+The Environmental Manager(or delegate) will be in attendance at any ER site inspections.